ILoveTMI/MedQKFormer/README.md

 ### 2. Prepare Datasets

+#### 2.1 Datasets
+Our method is evaluated on 5 public datasets of different modalities, including ISIC2018, Kvasir, BUSI, Monu-Seg, and COVID-19.

+- **ISIC2018**: A relatively large dataset for skin cancer detection, containing 2,594 skin lesion images.
+It is split into 2,076 training images and 518 testing images.
+- **Kvasir**: Focuses on pixel-level segmentation of colorectal polyps, with 1,000 endoscopic images.
+The split is 800 training images and 200 testing images.
+- **BUSI**: A breast ultrasound imaging dataset categorized into three classes (normal, benign, malignant), comprising 780 images in total (624 for training, 156 for testing).
+- **Monu-Seg**: A medical imaging dataset for cell nucleus segmentation, containing 74 images (59 for training, 15 for testing).
+- **COVID-19**: Includes 894 images for segmenting lung infection regions in CT scans, split into 716 training images and 178 testing images.
+-
 - Download datasets: ISIC2018 from this [link](https://challenge.isic-archive.com/data/#2018), Kvasir from this[link](https://link.zhihu.com/?target=https%3A//datasets.simula.no/downloads/kvasir-seg.zip), BUSI from this [link](https://scholar.cu.edu.eg/?q=afahmy/pages/dataset), Moun-Seg from this [link](https://www.kaggle.com/datasets/tuanledinh/monuseg2018), and COVID-19 from this [link](https://drive.usercontent.google.com/download?id=1FHx0Cqkq9iYjEMN3Ldm9FnZ4Vr1u3p-j&export=download&authuser=0).